vaibhavsTekdi/user-microservice/docs/fields-library/service-prd.md

 ### 👥 Assumptions

 - itemId will be globally unique for each record (userId, eventId etc.)
-- entityType is passed to identify the owning service context
+- contextType is passed to identify the owning service context
 - Permissions will be handled at the API layer or middleware
 - No hardcoded logic in consuming services — forms are dynamic